-(1) As used in this chapter, except where the context indicates otherwise, the following shall mean:

-(d) "Nuisance" means any violation of any provision of this chapter.

-(e) "Parklet" means the use of a vehicle space (e.g., on-street parking space) or former vehicle space (e.g., curb extension) for public use, social interaction, and passive or active recreation.
-Parklets in an on-street parking space are typically comprised of a platform, barriers to traffic, and seating, yet creativity in incorporating landscaping, art, and other elements is encouraged, given safety requirements are met.
-The duration of parklets may vary from part of a day, to a season, to year-round, and the design and permanence of the parklet varies accordingly.
-Permits for seasonal and year-round parklets must be renewed annually.
+- (1) As used in this chapter, except where the context indicates otherwise, the following shall mean: - $[\ldots]$ - (d) "Nuisance" means any violation of any provision of this chapter. - (e) "Temporary Parklet" means the use of a vehicle space (e.g., on-street parking space) or curb extension for public use, social interaction, and passive or active recreation.
+Temporary parklets in an on-street parking space are typically comprised of a platform, barriers to traffic, and seating, yet creativity in incorporating landscaping, art, and other elements is encouraged, given safety requirements are met.
+The duration of temporary parklets and the design varies accordingly.
+See SHMC 18.12.190. - (ef) "Person" means every natural person, firm, partnership, association or corporation. - (\underline{ff}) "Premises" means real property located in the city, including submerged lands, regardless of the ownership form, together with any and all buildings and structures located thereon, including floating structures, as well as more transient personal property where nuisance material or conditions may accumulate or occur such as vehicles, barges, or open storage vessels located on the property.

-Parklets are typically sited adjacent to commercial or mixed uses, although they may also be sited in residential areas, particularly those areas that have limited access to other public spaces and parks.
-Related to parklets are businesses that apply to extend dining seating or merchandise display into areas such as a curb extension or on-street parking space.

-(ef) "Person" means every natural person, firm, partnership, association or corporation.

-(ff) "Premises" means real property located in the city, including submerged lands, regardless of the ownership form, together with any and all buildings and structures located thereon, including floating structures, as well as more transient personal property where nuisance material or conditions may accumulate or occur such as vehicles, barges, or open storage vessels located on the property.